danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ![Domain Model](domain analysis.png)

+Everyone who signs into the application is a User.
+Most Users are Helpers who each have a Funding Basket where they can place the Needs that they want to fund and remove the ones that they do not.
+The Needs are stored in the Cupboard, where the Helpers can search for Needs they want and select Needs to move to their Basket.
+The other kind of User is the U-Fund Maneger, or Admin, who can create, modify, and remove Needs from the Cupboard.
+The Admin does not have a Funding Basket.

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._